dkovacs24/ReviOS_faq/README.md

 Download the drivers from the manufacturer's website.

-If you can't do that, for example you don't have internet driver, somehow download [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/) Full.
-It will download all the drivers they have, about 21 GB.
-If you have internet access and you need to download other drivers, just choose the Lite version, it will scan your hardware, and only download the drivers you need.
+If you can't do that, for example you don't have internet driver, somehow (on other computer or something like that) download [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/).
+Extract it, and start the software with `SDIO_auto.bat`.
+Then select the `Download Network Drivers Only` option.
+It will start the download of all the existing network drivers.
+If it finishes (you can monitor the process on the top side of the window), copy the whole folder to the other computer which doesn't have internet.
+Open on that computer the software, and install the missing network drivers.
+After restart you can scan the PC for more missing drivers, or better yet, go to the manufacturers website, and download the drivers from there.

+((this section needs more detailing, because in my VM all the drivers up to date, so I can't go though the whole process))

 ---